overture-stack/docs/website/docs/02-Standards/04-Github.md

 sidebar_label: 4.
 GitHub Usage
 ---

-# Using GitHub
+# GitHub Usage

+Standards and best practices for GitHub.

 ## Repository Structure

-Each repository must include the minimum requirement defined in the previous section on [documenting microservices](link)
+Each repository must include the minimum requirement defined in the previous section on [documenting software](/docs/Standards/Software/)

 ## Task/Issue Management